4d/docs/docs/REST/ClassFunctions.md

 ### `onHttpGet`

-Functions allowed to be called from HTTP `GET` requests must also be specically declared with the `onHttpGet` keyword.
+Functions allowed to be called from HTTP `GET` requests must also be specifically declared with the `onHttpGet` keyword.
 For example:

 ```4d
-//allowed for GET requests
+//allowing GET requests
 exposed onHttpGet Function getSomeInfo() : 4D.OutgoingMessage
 ```